Free school-matching service

 • Service Oklahoma handles Oklahoma CDL knowledge testing, skills test scheduling, and license issuance through Service Oklahoma Licensing Offices.

-• Federal rules require ELDT training at an FMCSA-registered school and a 14-day CLP holding period before skills testing.
+• Federal rules require ELDT training at an FMCSA Training Provider Registry-listed school and a 14-day CLP holding period before skills testing.

 • Get matched with Oklahoma CDL training options at no cost.
 Get matched free →